-Understanding these tradeoffs will require substantial investment in the collection of microlevel data fine-grained enough to parse out wartime dynamics between blocking detachments, coerced soldiers, local populations, and enemy forces.
-Ideally, our research design would capture situations were only some units were assigned blocking detachments while other similar ones were not, with selection criteria approaching "as-if" random requirements.
-Time-series data will also become crucial for identifying the effects of these coercive institutions before and after their implementation for a host of battlefield activities, including desertion, defection, and loss-exchange ratios.
+Understanding these trade-offs will require substantial investment in the collection of microlevel data fine-grained enough to parse out wartime dynamics between blocking detachments, coerced soldiers, local populations, and enemy forces.
+Ideally, our research design would capture situations where only some units were assigned blocking detachments while other similar ones were not, with selection criteria approaching "as-if" random requirements.
+Time series data will also become crucial for identifying the effects of these coercive institutions before and after their implementation for a host of battlefield activities, including desertion, defection, and loss-exchange ratios.
+Part of this inquiry should be directed toward identifying which types of combatants adopt blocking detachments and when they make their initial appearance on the battlefield.
 There is a key role for qualitative evidence and process tracing in these accounts, too, for many of the measures of battlefield performance, including missed opportunities, decreased flexibility, and poor training, are difficult to gauge quantitatively.
-Similarly, teasing out the relationship between coercion and desertion will require careful tracing of the sequence of events linking the incidence of desertion and the adoption of blocking detachments.
+Similarly, teasing out the relationship between coercion and desertion will require careful tracing of the sequence of events linking the incidence of soldier indiscipline and the adoption of blocking detachments.

-It also remains an open question whether states can "fine-tune" the severity of these tradeoffs.
+It also remains an open question whether states can "fine-tune" the severity of these trade-offs.
 It may be possible, for example, to limit the number of executions, or to deploy blocking detachments to only the worst offenders, without undermining the deterrent value of these forces.
 States could reduce the combat skills necessary for combined arms by adopting less complicated, but more reliable, equipment, thus keeping the force generation properties of coercion while limiting its downside.
-Where the exact location of the tradeoff lies will vary across combatants; we should not assume that these tradeoffs are necessarily fixed or that states are helpless captives before them.
-There may be some room to adjust the severity of these tradeoffs, if only on the margins, for at least some portion of combatants wielding these forces in battle.
+Where the exact location of the trade-off lies will vary across combatants; it should not be assumed that these trade-offs are necessarily fixed or that states are helpless captives before them.
+There may be some room to adjust the severity of these trade-offs, if only on the margins, for at least some portion of combatants wielding these forces in battle.

 The role of coercion in motivating soldiers, and of blocking detachments more specifically, could also be extended to the study of insurgent organizations.
-Here, too, coercion has largely been neglected in favor of arguments about the relative importance of material incentives, emotional appeals to revenge, and ideological commitment for recruitment and socialization dynamics (????).
-Yet many insurgencies draw on coercive tactics to recruit, motivate, and foster greater discipline.
-And while insurgent organizations typically favor hit-and-run strikes rather than direct battle, as they edge closer to conventional warfare we are likely to observe the formation of disciplinary (sub)units.
+Here, too, coercion has largely been neglected in favor of arguments about the relative importance of material incentives, emotional appeals to revenge, and ideological commitment for recruitment and socialization dynamics.
+Here many insurgencies draw on coercive tactics to recruit, motivate, and foster greater discipline.
+And while insurgent organizations typically favor hit-and-run strikes rather than direct battle, as they edge closer to conventional warfare the formation of disciplinary (sub)units becomes more likely.

-These tradeoffs may also be altered in the future by the introduction of new technology.
-While innovations such as drones have clearly affected the lethality of modern warfare (Horowitz, this volume), these technologies may have an even greater effect on the ability of belligerents to monitor and sanction their own soldiers.
+These trade-offs may also be altered in the future by the introduction of new technology.
+While innovations such as drones have clearly affected the lethality of modern warfare, these technologies may have an even greater effect on the ability of belligerents to monitor and sanction their own soldiers.
 Technologies such as aerostats, drones, and biometric identification could all be deployed to mitigate or even eliminate opportunities for desertion and defection.
 If blocking detachments were aided, or even replaced, by these technologies, their deterrent effects would be bolstered by removing discretion from local commanders and by closing spaces for soldiers to escape detection.
-Of course, these C2 systems would also make lucrative targets for opposition forces, either via direct action or electronic means that degrade or destroy these battlefield capabilities.
+Of course, these C2 systems would also make tempting targets for opposition forces, either via direct action or electronic means that degrade or destroy these battlefield capabilities.